blazejdolicki/multilingual-interference/README.md

 > We still need to double-check which parameters we should use to get the results of the paper, they are explained in the appendix if you wanna use them.

 **NOTE:** It is not possible to run the full training with a GPU with less than **24GB** of memory!
 So when using Lisa we need to use the RTX titan.
 The job file already uses this (_gpu_titanrtx_shared_course_).
-Even with GPU equiped with 24GB mememory OOM errors might occur!
+Even with GPU equipped with 24GB memory OOM errors might occur!

 ### LISA